Growing the Impact: Building Capacity for Statewide and Regional Food System Plans

 • Learn what priorities farmers identify as most impactful for their businesses and communities over the next 5-10 years; Ensure that state food system plans take into consideration farmers' priorities

-Our first two full Committee meetings allowed CoP members to broadly share their experiences on a set of topics related to the development of food systems plans and local/regional food systems in general, as well as learn what farmers from 7 of the 12 states prioritize as key to the development and viability of local/regional farm businesses.
+Our first three full Committee meetings allowed CoP members to broadly share their experiences on a set of topics related to the development of food systems plans and local/regional food systems in general, as well as learn what farmers from 7 of the 12 states prioritize as key to the development and viability of local/regional farm businesses.
+The resulting four learning sessions built on the planned and collaboratively generated outcomes by offering opportunities for members to share their on-the-ground experiences at different stages of statewide/regional food systems planning.

 5 Farmers reached through participant's programs